dckokis/OOP/lab_calendar/Google_Tests/googletest/docs/gmock_cook_book.md

 `argK_type`     | The type of the K-th (0-based) argument of the mock function :-------------- | :-----------------------------------------------------------
-`args`          | All arguments of the mock function as a tuple `args_type`     | The type of all arguments of the mock function as a tuple `return_type`   | The return type of the mock function `function_type` | The type of the mock function
+`Arduments`          | All arguments of the mock function as a tuple `args_type`     | The type of all arguments of the mock function as a tuple `return_type`   | The return type of the mock function `function_type` | The type of the mock function